amrohendawi/expense-tracker-app/docs/improved_dissertation.md

 ### 5.2 Back-end Implementation

-The back-end implementation leveraged Next.js Server Actions and Prisma ORM to provide data access and business logic.
+The back-end implementation leveraged Next.js Server Actions and direct SQL queries with PostgreSQL to provide data access and business logic.

 #### 5.2.1 Database Operations

-Database operations were implemented using Prisma client functions wrapped in utility functions.
-For example, expense retrieval:
+Database operations were implemented using direct SQL queries:

 ```typescript
 // Utility function for retrieving expenses with filtering options